 At any time momentary growth can be bought which may give you temporary pleasure but cohort analysis allows to be cynical.
 It gives a very critical view of churn and doesn’t let it get masked by growth.

 For instance, if you are investing in acquisition there can be an instant surge in the Monthly Active Users (MAUs) but high MAU is not the indicator of growth.
 Cohort analysis will tell how many of those acquisitions are actually sticking with you.

 Similarly, a particular channel might be amounting to the highest acquisition.
 But a cohort analysis will tell which of them contribute to maximum profit.

-Whatever your key metrics may be, you would be able to see how it evolves over the customer lifecycle or product lifecycle.
+Whatever your key app metrics be, you would be able to see how it evolves over the customer lifecycle or product lifecycle.